There are a couple of particularly relevant times each year to talk about alcohol's impact on hydration and performance.

-The relationship between alcohol and performanceThere are stories of early Grand Tour riders using brandy, beer and champagne to help them through really long stages.
-Whilst these appear to be true, few people today would drink alcohol during exercise.
+The relationship between alcohol and performanceThere are stories of early Grand Tour bike riders using brandy, beer and champagne to help them through really long stages.
+Whilst there is little doubt these tales are true, I think it's fair to say that few people today would drink alcohol during exercise as a matter of course or to enhance performance.
 (One notable exception is the Beer Mile - beermile.com - which does a fine job of blurring the line between drinking and competing, but I'd consider that a niche event...)

-Instead, for most of us, alcohol is more likely to be part of the social scene around your sport.
-Research (1) suggests that drinking and physical activity actually go hand in hand for a lot of people (i.e. that those who exercise more, tend to drink more on the day of the event).
+Instead, for most of us, alcohol is far more likely to be part of the social scene around sport.
+Some research points to the idea that drinking and physical activity might actually go hand in hand for a lot of people (i.e. that those who exercise more, tend to drink a bit more on the day of an event / session than non-exercisers).

-This is always put forward as THE major reason that drinking is harmful to performance.
+This is always put forward as a major reason that drinking is harmful to performance.
 And with good reason.
-It's said to occur because of the 'diuresis' caused by alcohol (i.e. consuming it makes you pee more).
+It occurs because of the diuresis caused by alcohol (i.e. consuming it makes you pee more) so you end up in a negative fluid balance more easily if you consume a lot of it.

-But is there something more sinister going on too?
+But is there something deeper going on too?

 Alcohol also opens up your blood vessels (i.e. it's a ‘vasodilator’).
-It’s long been suggested that it can slow the healing of even minor injuries by increasing swelling in traumatized areas after exercise.
+It’s long been suggested that this attribute can slow the healing of even minor injuries by increasing swelling in traumatized areas after exercise.

-In other words, it seems likely that having a few drinks after training/competing is unlikely to do you too many favours in the short term!
+In other words, it seems likely that having a few drinks directly after training/competing is unlikely to do you too many favours in the short term or medium term when it comes to locking in or maximising the gains from your hard work.

 3. Effect on body weight

-Alcohol contains a hell of a lot of energy (7 calories per gram, compared with 4 from carbohydrates).
-So, whilst a single drink is not going to affect your waistline much, even a modest amount of alcohol in your diet can contribute to unwanted weight gain when tallied up.
+Alcohol contains a hell of a lot of energy (7 calories per gram, compared with 4 from carbohydrates) and it has other effects such as altering your metabolism.
+Jack from Porsche Human Performance delves into alcohol's effects on your waistline in more detail in a guest blog for us, so I won't dive into that further here.
+But, it's safe to say that even a modest amount of alcohol in your diet can contribute to unwanted weight gain.

-More body fat is clearly not going to make you go faster and so here's a good reason to moderate your alcohol intake!
+More body fat is clearly not going to make you go faster and so here's a good reason to moderate your alcohol intake on its own.

-How to rehydrate if you do treat yourself to a night on the tiles...Enough with the negatives.
-If you just don't fancy going teetotal for life, what's the best way to minimize the detrimental effects of any drinks you do treat yourself to?
+If you just don't fancy going 100% teetotal for life, what's the best way to minimise the potential detrimental effects of any drinks you do treat yourself to?

 1. Moderation, moderation, moderation.

-A lot of the issues around alcohol, hydration and performance are highly dependent on how much you're drinking.
+A lot of the issues around alcohol, hydration and performance are extremely dependent on how much you're drinking.

-Try telling yourself that next time you're contemplating a round of tequila slammers towards the end of the night!
-One good way to moderate is to plan ahead and nominate yourself as the designated driver...
+Try telling yourself that next time you're contemplating a round of tequila slammers towards the end of the night.
+In that respect one good way to 'moderate' is to plan ahead and nominate yourself as the designated driver from time to time at least....

-If you want to get really tactical take in something with quite a bit of sodium in it during the evening and/or before you go to bed.
-It's well proven that fluid retention and sodium content of drinks are closely linked (5).
+If you want to get really tactical, take in a drink with quite a bit of sodium in it during the evening and/or before you go to bed.
+It's well proven that fluid retention and sodium content of drinks are closely linked and that might do something to take the edge off your headache the next morning.

 3. Plan accordingly (and be realistic)